 Mistake uses of “that”

 One incorrect use of “that” involves using the word to refer to an entire action.
-The word “that” is only a pronoun, and pronouns can take the place of nouns, but pronouns can substitute for entire clause.
+The word “that” is only a pronoun, and pronouns can take the place of nouns, but pronouns can’t substitute for an entire clause.

 The word “that” cannot refer to an action, such as blocking penalty kicks.
 We would need to use a new noun that captures the meaning: